 - 1) Are successful in their chosen career path.
-They will be able to obtain positions that require detailed technical knowledge and skills in the operation and management of aircraft. - 2) Pursue graduate study and professional education. - 3) Conduct themselves as responsible members of society through involvement in their community and engagement in their profession.
+They will be able to obtain positions which require detailed technical knowledge and skills in the operation and management of aircraft. - 2) Pursue graduate study and professional education. - 3) Conduct themselves as responsible members of society through involvement in their community and engagement in their profession.

-The aircraft operations program learning outcomes are as follows.
+The aeronautical sciences program learning outcomes are as follows.
 Graduates will be able to:

 - a.
-Apply learning in mathematics, science, and applied sciences to aviation and aircraft operation disciplines; - b.
-Analyze and interpret aeronautical and aircraft technical data; - c.
-Work effectively on flight crews, and multi-disciplinary and diverse teams; - d.
+Apply learning in mathematics, science, and applied sciences to aviation-related disciplines; - b.
+Analyze and interpret aeronautical data; - c.
+Work effectively on crews, and multi-disciplinary and diverse teams; - d.
 Make professional and ethical decisions; - e.
 Communicate effectively using both written and oral skills; - f.
-Know that an aviator is a student for life, and pursue the desired knowledge relentlessly. - g.
+Know that an aviator is a student for life, and pursue the desired knowledge relentlessly; - g.
 Assess contemporary issues in aviation, and in any related fields of interest; - h.
 Research, assimilate and display proficiency in the techniques, skills and technology of aeronautics; - i.
-Assess the national and international aviation operations environment; - j.
+Assess the national and international aviation environment; - j.
 Apply pertinent knowledge in identifying and solving problems; - k.
-Apply knowledge of business sustainability to aviation operations issues.
+Apply knowledge of business sustainability to aviation issues.